 The imminent climate crisis that we confront today is a grave threat to the preservation of life on the planet.
 Many academic and political works have confirmed the fragility of life on earth to temperature change.
 Only a few degrees can cause – and are causing – an ecological catastrophe of incalculable consequences.
 Now we are experiencing the deadly effects of this situation.
 The melting ice, the contamination of the atmosphere, rising sea levels, desertification, and the increasing intensity of the weather, are all proof.

-In our latest issue, we pay tribute to comrade Frans Timmerman, and authors consider: the role of technical know-how in revolutionary futures, body and environment, degrowth and demonetisation, connections between climate change and revolution, red-green movement prospects in the People’s Republic of China, Maoism-based struggles against mining devastation in The Philippines, water commodification in Andean regions of South America, Canada as settler colonial reality
+In Volume 23, Issue 3, we pay tribute to comrade Frans Timmerman, and authors consider: the role of technical know-how in revolutionary futures, body and environment, degrowth and demonetisation, connections between climate change and revolution, red-green movement prospects in the People’s Republic of China, Maoism-based struggles against mining devastation in The Philippines, water commodification in Andean regions of South America, Canada as settler colonial reality.

 The European Network in Political Ecology (ENTITLE) joins the editorial board of Capitalism Nature Socialism in its statement in support of Professor David Correia.
 As individual researchers and as a collective we are passionately committed to combining our scientific work with a commitment to democracy and social and environmental justice.
 Therefore, we stand with David Correia and those who protest peacefully to defend their rights and ideas.
 We hope that the local authorities will drop all charges against Prof. Correia and that the University of New Mexico will support him for his commitment to democratic participation and involvement in the local community.